Pregnancy and birth

 I did do research on essential oil use during pregnancy and in labor and postpartum, but would recommend getting this book or doing your own research here.
 Some ideas of stuff to look at: oils for afterpains, postpartum depression, turning breech or posterior babies, relaxation and relief in labor, postpartum hemorrhage.

 The first six weeks were easier than I expected.
 I was fully prepared to be totally miserable at least for the first few days while my body recovered, but even with the tearing I had it wasn’t that bad.
-Baths with epsom salts and herbs were amazing, even for someone who previously hated baths.
+Baths with epsom salts and herbs were amazing, even for someone who previously hated baths, and use lots of lanolin after nursing and make padsicles with witch hazel.

 The second six weeks were a lot harder, though.
 We had an extra-tough time with reflux and then undoing bad sleep habits from the reflux, so it was closer to four months before I really started feeling like things got easier.